-The recommended package to use is 'owncloud-files'.
+The recommended package to use is owncloud-files.
 It only installs ownCloud, and does not install Apache, a database, or any of the required PHP dependencies.

-== Avoid Automatic Upgrades
+Avoid Automatic Upgrades

-If you are installing ownCloud using one of the various Linux package managers, we strongly recommend that you avoid automatically updating the 'owncloud-files' package, when running a system update or upgrade and when upgrading other packages.
+If you are installing ownCloud using one of the various Linux package managers, we strongly recommend that you avoid automatically updating the owncloud-files package, when running a system update or upgrade and when upgrading other packages.
 That way, there are no surprise changes (whether positive or negative) to your ownCloud installation.

-Here are the ways to do so for xref:apt[APT], xref:yum[Yum], and xref:zypper[Zypper].
+Here are the ways to do so for APT, Yum, and Zypper.